uzh-rpg/rpg_quadrotor_control/README.md

 ## Instructions

 Instructions for the installation and usage of this software is provided along with further details in our [Wiki](https://github.com/uzh-rpg/rpg_quadrotor_control/wiki).
+If you have questions or problems with this framework, please use the [issue tracker](https://github.com/uzh-rpg/rpg_quadrotor_control/issues).
+Please don't send us emails since they might not be answered.
+If you would like to contribute, please read the [How to Contribute page](https://github.com/uzh-rpg/rpg_quadrotor_control/wiki/How-to-Contribute) first.

 ## Summary